jush/SimpleSpyware/README.md

 ### Build
-The ExampleA folder contains a Android Studio 3.2 project and the project can be build with gradle.
+The ExampleA folder contains a Android Studio 3.2 project.
+The project can be imported in Android Studio or directly build with gradle:

 ```
 ./gradlew build